vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/05_The_Ramtek_Inscriptions.md

 Conjectural readings by Mirashi and myself are, if considered plausible enough, given in the text between angular brackets h i, or else in the apparatus.

 Accepted alterations \(emendations\) are indicated by round brackets \( \).
-It is not clear whether the daṇd

-. as  that appear in Mirashi’s text are his own or actually found in the inscriptioṇ
+It is not clear whether the daṇḍas  that appear in Mirashi’s text are his own or actually found in the inscriptioṇ

 Occasionally they interfere with the

 metre, more often they are missing at the end of a verse or hemistich.
-The daṇd

-. as  given in the present edition indicate the metrical divisions and are my own without claim of authenticity.
+The daṇḍas  given in the present edition indicate the metrical divisions and are my own without claim of authenticity.
 The same applies to the numbering of the verses.
 All emendations and conjectures by Mirashi that are metrically incorrect have been rejected and relegated to the apparatus, since, as will be proved, the author of the inscription was a skilful poet who knew his prosody.

 Edition